-Ray Ireland, of the John M Ireland & Son Funeral Home & Chapel, was born and raised in the country around Seneca and Joplin, MO.
+Ray Ireland, of the John M Ireland & Son Funeral Home and Chapel, was born and raised in the country around Seneca and Joplin, MO.
 He always had an interest in ambulances and wanted to drive one when he grew old enough.
-When he was about 15 years old he got a ride to Joplin and walked to the Thornhill-Dillion Funeral Home.
+When he was about 15 years old, he took a bus ride to Joplin and walked to the Thornhill-Dillion Funeral Home.

-Mr. Thornhill liked to tell about the day that Ray came into his office and introduced himself.
-He said Ray didn’t just ask for a job, he just said, “'Mr. Thornhill, I’ve come to work for you!'"
+Mr. Thornhill liked to talk about the day that Ray came into his office and introduced himself.
+He said Ray didn’t just ask for a job, he said, “'Mr. Thornhill, I’ve come to work for you!”

 Mr. Cooper was a funeral director from Miami, OK and a good friend of Mr. Thornhill’s.
-He was impressed with Ray, who was quickly nicknamed Hickory because he came from the sticks around Seneca.
-Mr. Cooper offered him a job at his funeral home in Miami and a place to live in an apartment.
+He was impressed with Ray, who was quickly nicknamed “Hickory” because he came from the sticks around Seneca, MO.
+Mr. Cooper offered him a job at his funeral home in Miami, OK and a place to live in an apartment.

-Ray earned his GED with the help of the Cooper's, who more or less treated him like one of the family.
-He worked for Mr. Cooper for about a year before he joined the U.S. Army and shipped overseas within eight weeks of his induction to serve three years in Italy, France and Germany during World War ll.
+Ray worked for Mr. Cooper for about a year before he joined the U.S. Army and shipped overseas within eight weeks of his induction to serve three years in Italy, France, and Germany during World War ll.

-In 1944. he came back to the Cooper Funeral Home which helped him go to the Dallas Institute of Mortuary Science.
-He graduated and continued to work at Cooper's until 1951 when he married a Miami native, Mary.
-They moved to McAlester, OK where he worked for the Chaney Funeral Home.
+In 1944, he came back to the Cooper Funeral Home which helped him go to the Dallas Institute of Mortuary Science.
+He graduated and continued to work at Cooper's until 1951 when he married a Miami native, Mary Weisinger.
+Ray and Mary moved to McAlester, OK where he worked for the Chaney Funeral Home.